 - What to Wear Die– If you have a child who has a hard time deciding what to wear, write the words for his favorites clothing items on the die and roll it at dressing time to (hopefully) avoid a battle.

 - Reward Die– When a reward is in order, use this die to help decide what to do.
 Write the words for favorite rewards on each side of the die and roll it to see which it will be.

 - Family Outing Die– Write the names of favorite places to visit or places you want to visit and then roll the die and go!

 - Homework Die– If your child has a lot of homework in different subjects, deciding which to do first can be overwhelming.
 Write the names of the different subjects (math, reading, writing etc) on the die and roll it to see where to start.

 - Who Sits Where Die– If you family argues over who gets to sit next to mom or dad, this die can help.
 Write the names of all the family members in the house, roll the die and whomever’s name pops up gets to pick his seat.
 Continue until all family members have rolled the die and chosen a seat.
 This works well for big gatherings as well!

 - Movement Die– If your child has the wiggles and you want something quick to do before jumping in the car or doing errands, write a different movement (hop, twist, spin) on each side of the die, roll it and have him do what it says!

-We recently finished this carton of Goldfish Crackers and I just couldn’t bear the thought of throwing the empty container in the trash.
-It was just begging to be made into something.
-So I decided that I would show you how to make a giant cube for a die from a paper carton like this one.
-You can also use a milk or juice carton.
+How to Make a Giant Die from a Paper Carton We recently finished this carton of Goldfish Crackers and I just couldn’t bear the thought of throwing the empty container in the trash.
+It was just begging to be made … Continue reading

 Creating Your Own Dice for Learning In a previous post I introduced some math games involving the use of dice.
 As I stated then, the possibilites for learning with dice are endless, but not everyone wants to go out … Continue reading